shaneavila/8-puzzle/README.md

 Heuristics
 ---
 To ensure that A* finds an optimal solution, the heuristics need to be admissible.
 An admissible heuristic never overestimates the cost of the path.
-The heuristics used are misplaced tiles and the Manhattan distance.
+The heuristics used are Hamming and Manhattan distance.
-- Misplaced Tiles: the number of tiles that are not in the goal position
+- Hamming Distance: the number of tiles that are not in the goal position
 - Manhattan Distance: the sum of the distances of the tiles from their goal position

 State Space